Rates on certificates of deposit barely moved from last week, according to Bankrate's latest survey of rates.

 U.S. Treasury bills and bonds are almost always a solid investment.
 Why?
 They're backed by the U.S. government.
 Read more

-These credit unions pay more than 3 times the average yield on a 12-month CD.
+Never settle for a mediocre CD.
+These credit unions pay more than twice the average yield.
 Read more

 A certificate of deposit, or CD, is one of the safest and most predictable investments around.
 As long as the CD is backed by the FDIC, it's guaranteed not to lose principal, and in most cases, investors can count on earning a stable return for the full term of the CD.
 Find out more about the factors that you need to consider when choosing a CD below.